rawsrc/PDOPlusPlus/README.md

 REMOVED:
 - Defining the final data type when creating an injector
+- `AbstractInjector` class as its code was so simple that it was meaningful to directly implement it in each injector.
+So now `PDOPlusPlus` is truly a standalone class with no other dependency

 The test code is now available.
 All tests are written for another of my projects:
 [Exacodis, a minimalist testing engine for PHP](https://github.com/rawsrc/exacodis)